-Franchise Your Business in a Down Economy.
+Franchise Growth in a Down Economy

 Manufacturing is still down in most industries, the housing market couldn’t look any worse and the U.S. seems to be getting closer to second place in comparison with China.
 Even the federal government looks to be on the brink of bankruptcy.
 The fact is that it is just a rough scene right now.

 So why is the franchise industry growing?
 Why is a new franchise opened every 8 minutes in the United States alone?
-How has an organization like Mosquito Terminators gone from 1 location in October of 2010 to 16 locations in June of 2011?
+How has an organization like Mosquito Terminators gone from 1 location in October 2010 to 16 locations in June 2011?
 Aren’t we in one of the worst economic downturns since the Great Depression?

-It is my oppinion that franchising is one of the great vehicles available today that our nation’s economy and global economy can use to lift the world back into a growth phase that creates jobs, produces innovative thinking and puts people back into a business development state of mind.
+It is my opinion that franchising is one of the great vehicles available today that our nation’s economy and global economy can use to lift the world back into a growth phase that creates jobs, produces innovative thinking, and puts people back into a business development state of mind.

 But when you take that step into being a business owner, or a franchisee, you lose the “floor” beneath you….but the roof opens up.
 It is at that point that you immediately realize you’ve been focused on the wrong side of the room the whole time.
 Franchising provides the channel to support entrepreneurialism and teach people how to “fish”.